MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-reliability-recommendations.md

 **Potential benefits**: To get the latest changes and bug fixes on the Self-Hosted Integration runtime

-For More information, see [Self-hosted integration runtime auto-update and expire notification](https://aka.ms/shirexpirynotification)
+For More information, see [Self-hosted integration runtime autoupdate and expire notification](https://aka.ms/shirexpirynotification)

 <!--939b97dc-fdca-4324-ba36-6ea7e1ab399b_end-->